PRIVACY POLICY

 If you send us an e-mail, the personal data you send us with your e-mail will be stored.
 We also have a contact form on our website that you can use to contact us.
 In doing so, the following data entered by you in the input mask will be transmitted to us and stored: Name, e-mail address, message.
 In addition, we record your IP address and the time of sending.

-We need your e-mail address to send you our reply by e-mail.
-The communication of your name enables us to address you personally and to assign your inquiry to the appropriate contact person at our company.
+We need your e-mail address to send you our response by e-mail.
+Providing us with your name enables us to address you personally and to assign your inquiry to the appropriate contact person at our company.

 The processing of your personal data is based on your consent pursuant to Art.
-6 (1) lit. a GDPR, which you give us by providing us with your data.
-If you wish to work towards the conclusion of a contract through your inquiry or your inquiry is made within an existing contractual relationship with us, Art.
-6 (1) lit. b GDPR serves as the legal basis for us to process this data.
+6 para.
+1 lit. a GDPR, which you give us by providing your data.
+If you would like to work towards the conclusion of a contract through your request or your request is made within an existing contractual relationship with us, Art.
+6 para.
+1 lit. b GDPR serves as the legal basis for us to process this data.

-Subject to legal retention periods, your personal data will be deleted as soon as we have conclusively processed your inquiry.
+Subject to legal retention periods, your personal data will be deleted as soon as we have finally processed your request.
 If you do not receive a response from us within a period of ten days, your personal data will also be deleted.

 Your consent can be revoked at any time.
 To do so, send us an e-mail to business@conmoto.de.
 However, we would like to point out that your request cannot be processed further in the event of a revocation.